Loan-to-value ratio restrictions FAQs

 A sharp correction in house prices is a key risk to the financial system.
 A severe fall in house prices could have major implications for the functioning of the banking system and cause long-lasting damage to households and the broader economy.
 Housing lending makes up about half of bank lending in New Zealand, and a home is usually the single largest asset that a family owns.
 There has also been a rising incidence of small investors (that are heavily reliant on credit) in the housing market.
 These factors mean that any instability in the housing market could undermine the stability of the wider banking system and economy.

 The Reserve Bank does not believe that LVRs are a fix for the Auckland house price problem, which largely reflects rapid growth in the population and a shortage of new housing.
 Increasing the supply of housing is ultimately what is needed.
 What LVRs can do is help to build resilience of the financial system by reducing the number of low-deposit loans on the banks’ balance sheets.
 Since LVRs reduce the amount people can borrow, they can help to dampen the housing market and reduce the risks associated with a future housing downturn.

 Prior to the introduction of the revised restrictions, Deputy Governor Grant Spencer gave a speech: Investors adding to Auckland Housing Market risk in August 2015.

 LVR restrictions apply to new low-deposit (high-LVR) loans, and not retrospectively to existing loans.

 The new restrictions will only affect you if you want to take out a ‘top-up’ loan that takes your total LVR above the required threshold.

-The Reserve Bank introduced LVR restrictions on 1 October 2013, and made further changes to the LVR policy on 1 November 2015 and on 1 October 2016.
+The Reserve Bank introduced LVR restrictions on 1 October 2013, and made further changes to the LVR policy on 1 November 2015, 1 October 2016 and 1 January 2018.

 For more information on the LVR consultation history, together with news and updates on the changes to the LVR restrictions (including exemptions), please refer to the Loan-to-valuation ratio restrictions page.